jpueberbach4/bp.markets.ingest/dukascopy/README.md

 optional arguments:
   -h, --help            show this help message and exit --select SYMBOL/TF1,TF2:modifier,...
                         Defines how symbols and timeframes are selected.
-Wildcards (*) are NOT supported.
+Wildcards (*) are supported.
                         The skiplast modifier can be applied to exclude the last row of a timeframe.
   --after AFTER         Start date/time (inclusive).
 Format: YYYY-MM-DD HH:MM:SS (Default: 1970-01-01 00:00:00)
   --until UNTIL         End date/time (exclusive).
 Format: YYYY-MM-DD HH:MM:SS (Default: 3000-01-01 00:00:00)